Introducing GroundWork Farms’ Farmers!

 *Meats, Fruits, Berries and More!*

-In addition to weekly CSA share deliveries, GroundWork’s CSA members will have the opportunity to order other products from local farmers, including strawberries, blueberries, apples, pastured chickens, beef, pork, and lamb, canned goods, baked goods, flour, mushrooms, home-made soaps and more!
+In addition to weekly CSA share deliveries, GroundWork’s CSA members will have the opportunity to order other products from local farmers, including strawberries, blueberries, pastured chickens, beef, pork, and lamb, canned goods, baked goods, flour, mushrooms, locally grown and pressed cooking oils, apple cider vinegar, home-made soaps and more!
 We keep our ear to the ground for new items and are pleased to deliver them with your share boxes or sometimes on other days of the week.
 CSA members can find out about these extra products in our biweekly newsletter and through email announcements.